Skip to main content

 Secure Against Phishing Attacks

-Using YubiKey is generally considered more secure than conventional MFA methods like Onetime Passwords OTP or Time-based One-time Passwords TOTP used by mobile apps such as Google Authenticator or Okta Verify.
-With OTP and TOTP, users must verify the authenticity of a website and secure their connection, introducing elevated phishing risks.
 The YubiKey Series 5 employs FIDO2 technology, which uses cryptographic credentials to validate connections to legitimate websites, thus eliminating the need for users to verify connection authenticity.
 This minimizes phishing risks, including cross-site scripting, typo-squatting, and man-in-the-middle attacks.
 Additionally, YubiKey requires physical interaction and may use PINs, ensuring data transmission only occurs with user consent, further enhancing security.

 Other features of YubiKeys include

-• Broad Compatibility The YubiKey is compatible with many operating systems like Windows, macOS, Chrome OS, Linux, and popular web browsers like Chrome, Safari, and Edge.
+• Broad Compatibility: The YubiKey is compatible with many operating systems like Windows, macOS, Chrome OS, Linux, and popular web browsers like Chrome, Safari, and Edge.
 It can help secure access to most online services and platforms.

-• FIPS Certified The YubiKey series also offers FIPS compliant versions which are required by government agencies and regulated industries like healthcare.
+• FIPS Certified: The YubiKey series also offers FIPS compliant versions which are required by government agencies and regulated industries like healthcare.

 Prerequisites